-The ADT7516/ADT7517/ADT7519 contain an ADC with special input signal conditioning to enable operation with external and on-chip diode temperature sensors.
-When the ADT7516/ADT7517/ADT7519 is operating in single-channel mode, the ADC continually processes the measurement taken on one channel only.
+The ADT7518 contains an ADC with special input signal conditioning to enable operation with external and on-chip diode temperature sensors.
+When the ADT7518 is operating in single-channel mode, the ADC continually processes the measurement taken on one channel only.
 This channel is preselected by Bits C0:C2 in the Control Configuration 2 register (Address 19h).
-When in round robin mode, the analog input multiplexer sequentially selects the $V{DD}$ input channel, the on-chip temperature sensor to measure its internal temperature, either the external temperature sensor or AIN1 and AIN2, AIN3, and then AIN4.
+When in round robin mode, the analog input multiplexer sequentially selects the V{DD} input channel, the on-chip temperature sensor to measure its internal temperature, either the external temperature sensor or AIN1 and AIN2, AIN3, and then AIN4.
 These signals are digitized by the ADC and the results are stored in the various value registers.

-The measured results from the temperature sensors are compared with the internal and external $T{\rm HIGH}, T{\rm LOW}$ limits.
+The measured results from the temperature sensors are compared with the internal and external T{HIGH} , T{LOW} limits.
 These temperature limits are stored in on-chip registers.
 If the temperature limits are not masked, any out-of-limit comparisons generate flags that are stored in the Interrupt Status 1 register.
 One or more out-of-limit results will cause the INT/INT output to pull either high or low depending on the output polarity setting.

-Theoretically, the temperature measuring circuit can measure temperatures from $-128^{\circ}$ C to $+127^{\circ}$ C with a resolution of 0.25°C. However, temperatures outside TA are outside the guaranteed operating temperature range of the device.
-Temperature measurement from $-128^{\circ}$ C to $+127^{\circ}$ C is possible using an external sensor.
+Theoretically, the temperature measuring circuit can measure temperatures from -128° C to $+127^{\circ}$ C with a resolution of 0.25°C. However, temperatures outside T_A are outside the guaranteed operating temperature range of the device.
+Temperature measurement from -128° C to $+127^{\circ}$ C is possible using an external sensor.

 Temperature measurement is initiated by three methods.
 The first method is applicable when the part is in single-channel measurement mode.
 The temperature is measured 16 times and internally averaged to reduce noise.
 In single-channel mode, the part is continuously monitoring the selected channel, i.e., as soon as one measurement is taken another one is started on the same channel.
-The total time to measure a temperature channel with the ADC operating at slow speed is typically 11.4 ms $(712 \ \mu s \times 16)$ for the internal temperature sensor and 24.22 ms $(1.51 \text{ ms} \times 16)$ for the external temperature sensor.
-The new temperature value is stored in two 8-bit registers and is ready for reading by the IC or SPI interface.
+The total time to measure a temperature channel with the ADC operating at slow speed is typically 11.4 ms (712 μ s × 16) for the internal temperature sensor and 24.22 ms (1.51 ms × 16) for the external temperature sensor.
+The new temperature value is stored in two 8-bit registers and is ready for reading by the I2C or SPI interface.
 The user has the option of disabling the averaging by setting Bit 5 in the Control Configuration 2 register (Address 19h).
-The ADT7516/ ADT7517/ADT7519 default on power-up with averaging enabled.
+The ADT7518 defaults on power-up with averaging enabled.

 The second method is applicable when the part is in round robin measurement mode.
 The part measures both the internal and external temperature sensors as it cycles through all possible measurement channels.
 The two temperature channels are measured each time the part runs a round robin sequence.
-In round robin mode, the part is continuously measuring all channels.
+In round robin mode, the part continuously measures all channels.

 Temperature measurement is also initiated after every read or write to the part when the part is in either single-channel measurement mode or round robin measurement mode.

-Once serial communication has started, any conversion in progress stops and the ADC resets.
-Conversion restarts immediately after the serial communication has finished.
-The temperature measurement proceeds normally as described above.
+Once serial communication has started, any conversion in progress is stopped and the ADC is reset.
+Conversion starts again immediately after the serial communication has finished.
+The temperature measurement proceeds normally as described in the preceding section.